-Ocelot said immigration is the issue that he — and Chatham’s Hispanic community — cares most about in the upcoming elections.
+Ocelot said immigration is the issue that he and Chatham’s Hispanic community care most about in the upcoming elections.
 Many undocumented immigrants and their families live in fear, he said, never knowing if today’s the last time they will see each other.

-That’s why he’s going to vote, he said — to be the voice for the voiceless.
+That’s why he’s going to vote — to be the voice for the voiceless.